 We've got all the details on the race here!

-Late 2020 sadly saw the cancellation of the Santos Tour Down Under, a major international road race that usually kicks off the UCI Pro Tour calendar (the circuit that also features the Tour De France!) and attracts all the top cycling teams from around the world.
-Despite this, its accompanying grassroots celebration, the Santos Festival of Cycling, WILL be going ahead in Adelaide with a more local flavour, and will feature a ton of smaller competitive events to watch like track cycling, mountain biking, paracycling, BMX and a smaller-scale road race, as well as an interesting 'virtual cycling' challenge you can enter using your exercise bike at home.
-The Festival kicks off on January 19th and ends on the 24th, and you can check out all the info on the official website.
-Needless to say, Adelaide Central YHA should be your go to if you're in need an affordable place to stay while you're in town...
+This year sadly saw the cancellation of the 2022 edition of the Santos Tour Down Under, a major international road race that usually kicks off the UCI Pro Tour calendar (the circuit that also features the Tour De France!) and attracts all the top cycling teams from around the world.
+Despite this, its accompanying grassroots celebration, the Santos Festival of Cycling, WILL once again be going ahead in Adelaide with a more local flavour.
+This year's rendition will feature a ton of smaller competitive events to watch like track cycling, mountain biking, paracycling, BMX and a smaller-scale road race, plus heaps of fun and interactive activities for the whole family.
+The Festival kicks off on January 21st 2022 and ends on the 29th, and you can check out all the info on the official website.
+Needless to say, Adelaide Central YHA should be your go-to if you're in need an affordable place to stay while you're in town...